AlbertWeichselbraun/corpus-creator/README.md

 Enables researchers to publish text corpora without violating the publisher's text copyrights.

-Corpus diff computes a 'cdif' file between an input HTML file and a list of sentences which have been extracted from the HTML file.
+Corpus diff computes a 'cdiff' file between an input HTML file and a list of sentences which have been extracted from the HTML file.
-Researchers can publish these 'cdif' files which can then be used to create the corpus which they have used for their evaluations, provided that the input resource is still available.
+Researchers can publish these 'cdiff' files which can then be used to create the corpus which they have used for their evaluations, provided that the input resource is still available.

 ## Workflow